 John F. Kennedy, photo by White House Photographer Jacques Lowe

 President Kennedy’s thousand days in office marked an epoch in the Boston Irish story.
-One man stepping forth from a marginalized community that had struggled mightily for so many generations, facing hostility and surviving on the edge of society, driven to success by fear of hunger and anger at prejudice, determined to right the wrongs for the sake of the children and future generations.
-JFK was the future generation that his parents, grandparents and great-grandparents had daydreamed about as they were toiling in America, saving their pennies, getting stronger, wiser, and warier.
-He may have represented the hopes and dreams of the world, and of a nation, but in essence JFK represented the pinnacle of immigrant dreams for millions of Irish around the world.
+It is the story of one man stepping forth from a marginalized community, emerging victorious on behalf of a people who had struggled mightily for so many generations, a people facing hostility and surviving on the edge of society, driven to success by fear of hunger and anger at prejudice, determined to right the wrongs for the sake of the children and future generations.

 Kennedy’s optimism and resolve was emblematic of the American mind of the twentieth century, but he also brought a new level of sophistication to public life.
 Louis M. Lyons wrote, “The elevation of the tone of the national life may be John Kennedy’s most enduring contribution to his country.”
 Along with his beautiful and stylish wife, Jacqueline Bouvier Kennedy, JFK brought a savoir faire to the White House and created a magical mood that later moved Jacqueline to use the word Camelot to refer to her husband’s presidency.
 Both the president and his wife were lovers of the arts, and they surrounded themselves with singers, poets, dramatists, artists, and dancers.
 In a well-deserved nod to the power of poetry, Kennedy invited New England poet Robert Frost to read at his inauguration.
 Frost later told Kennedy, “You’re something of Irish and something of Harvard.
 Let me advise you, be more Irish than Harvard.”